 You’re expected to enroll in Medicare Part A when you’re eligible for your initial enrollment period.
 Except in certain circumstances, such as still being employed and having health insurance coverage that way, you could be subject to a late enrollment penalty if you miss this period.

 With Medicare, you don’t just pay a one-time fee and then move on.
 Instead, your penalty is determined by how late you sign up.
 With Medicare Part A, the late enrollment penalty can add an additional 10% to your monthly premium.
-You pay this penalty each month for twice the number of years you didn’t sign up when you should have.
+You pay this penalty each month for twice the number of years that you didn’t sign up when you should have.

 For example, if you didn’t sign up for Medicare Part A until a year after you were eligible, you’ll pay the penalty for two years.